lisyarus/blog/_posts/2022-08-22-behavior-trees.md

 Amusingly, it actually works!
 The benefits of this approach are:
 - The whole tree is a single enormous object without any pointers to children (they are just class members!), so the allocator & cache are quite happy
-- Everything is known at compile-time, meaning the compiler has all the opportunities to optimize, inline, and other magic
+- Everything is known at compile-time, meaning the compiler has all the opportunities to optimize, inline, and do other magic

 Unfortunately, it also has a number of downsides:
 - Everything is known at compile time.
 I can't replace part of the tree somewhere mid-game, I can't make a mod that e.g. replaces just a single part of the tree with a different implementation.